woah0k-pleaseNo/kerfusbot/README.md

-you can add 'mp3's to the directory 'assets/audio/songs' and kerfus will be able to sing them
+you can add 'mp3's to the directory 'assets/audio/songs' and kerfus will be able to sing them if you dont want the pre-added songs in the 'songs' folder you can check the 'no-songs' branch

 there are currently 46 songs in the 'songs' folder, here is a list of all of them, including the youtube video that they originate from:
 - 'All Star by Smash Mouth - Meowsynth': https://www.youtube.com/watch?v=kEW0wnMooec